A content audit is a dreaded (yet crucial!) part of SEO.

 A content audit is the process of evaluating your existing content for its strengths and weaknesses, and identifying how overall performance is affected.

-An SEO content audit will also help you spot opportunities to strengthen the content even further.
+A professional SEO audit will also help you spot opportunities to strengthen the content even further.

 Note that a content audit is a qualitative process.
 Your goal isn’t to list every piece of content on your site or organize them into categories (although a thorough content inventory is part of the process).
 Your goal is to uncover insights about performance to date and determine what actions to take to improve rankings and conversion rates.